kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 You'll want to read these books once a year or two.

 <h3>Conclusion</h3>
-JavaScript's progression will NOT stop with React and Redux.
-It <em>will</em> evolve to the point that
+A study of JavaScript's progression tells us that it will NOT stop with React, Redux and app state management.
+It <em>will</em> evolve well beyond this where those things seem "old school."

+Developers need to look at this progression has a treasure map, where we don't

+"Those who cannot remember the past are condemned to repeat it."
+<em>-George Santayana</em>